-Gai et al. [8] present the Stack Resource Protocol with Thresholds (SRPT) that allows stack sharing under earliest deadline scheduling.
-They also present an algorithm to optimize shared stack usage by use of non-preemption groups for tasks using SRPT.
-They extend the work of Saksena and Wang [22] by taking the stack usage of tasks into account when establishing non-preemption groups.
+Gai et al. [11] present SRP with preemption thresholds (SRPT).
+They present a procedure to minimize shared stack usage, without jeopardizing schedulability, by use of non-preemption groups for tasks using SRPT.
+They extend the work of Saksena and Wang [28] by taking the stack usage of tasks into account when establishing non-preemption groups.

-In [5] Davis et al. address stack memory requirements by using non-preemption groups to reduce the amount of memory needed for a shared stack.
-They show that the number of preemption levels required for typical system can be relatively small, whilst maintaining schedulability.
-They also state that the reduction of preemption levels are dependent on the spread of the tasks deadlines.
+In [9] Davis et al. address stack memory requirements by using non-preemption groups to reduce the amount of memory needed for a shared stack.
+They show that the number of preemption levels required for typical systems can be relatively small, while maintaining schedulability.

-Although non-preemption groups can reduce the amount of RAM needed for a shared stack, the use of nonpreemption groups affects a system by restricting the occurrences of preemptions, which can have a negative affect on schedulability.
-The method we present in this paper can further reduce the system stack by performing our analysis after preemption groups have been assigned.
+Although non-preemption groups can reduce the amount of RAM needed for a shared stack, the use of non-preemption groups affects a system by restricting the occurrences of preemptions, which can have a negative affect on schedulability.
+Also, the method we present in this paper can further reduce the system stack by performing our analysis after preemption groups have been assigned.

-2.2 Preemption analysis
+2.2.
+Preemption analysis